Macmod/pwnable-writeups/README.md

 ----
 ## Tips

-Suppose you are stuck but don't want to spoil the fun.
+Suppose you are stuck but don't want to spoil all the fun.

 Here are some quick tips that may help you along the way: